By Mayo Clinic Staff

 - Partial nephrectomy.
 In a partial nephrectomy — also called kidney-sparing surgery — the surgeon removes a cancerous tumor or diseased tissue and leaves in as much healthy kidney tissue as possible.

-Robotic partial nephrectomy, laparoscopic partial nephrectomy and traditional open surgery yield similar long-term outcomes.
-However, the much smaller incisions in robotic and laparoscopic surgery usually mean you'll have less postoperative pain and blood loss and a faster return to your normal activities.
+The smaller incisions in robotic and laparoscopic surgery usually mean less pain after surgery and a faster return to normal activities.

 After the procedure

-Recovery time and the length of your hospital stay depend on your overall health and the type of nephrectomy performed.
+Recovery time after the procedure and the length of your hospital stay depend on your overall health and the type of nephrectomy performed.
+The urinary catheter remains in place for a short time during your recovery.

-Expect to receive instructions before leaving the hospital about restrictions to your diet and activity level.
-In general, you'll likely be encouraged to begin light, everyday activities as soon as you are able to.
-You'll need to avoid strenuous activity or exercise for several weeks.
+Expect to receive instructions before leaving the hospital about restrictions to your diet and activities.
+You may be encouraged to begin light, everyday activities as soon as you feel able, but you'll need to avoid strenuous activity or heavy lifting for several weeks.

 Questions that you may want to discuss with your surgeon, cancer specialist (oncologist) or other members of your health care team following your nephrectomy include: